4 of the Most Expensive Flowers in the World and 2 Priceless Ones

 We often blanch at the price of a flower at the nursery.
 Flowers can be expensive, if we’re not careful about what we buy, we can easily drain our wallets.
 But there are flowers in the world so elaborate, beautiful, and exotic, that buying one will go beyond your on-hand wallet and will most likely break the bank.

 The price of a flower is measured by its rarity, cultivation process, and sometimes by the amount of money it took to make it.
 There are some spectacular man-made flowers.
-In a science lab in Carolina, they are creating flowers from nano polymers, which can change shape, and throughout history, mankind has tampered with genetics to alter and revive and create some seriously amazing, and not so amazing, creatures.
+In a science lab in Carolina, they are creating flowers from nano polymers, which can change shape.
+Throughout history, mankind has tampered with genetics to alter and revive and create some seriously amazing, and not so amazing, creatures.

 Like the killer bee.